 Rice Milk Is NOT For You If:

-You want a creamy latte experience
+You want creamy hot coffee

 Hemp Milk Is For You If:

-You drink medium to dark roasts with nutty or chocolate notes
+You drink medium or dark roasts

 Hemp Milk Is NOT For You If: